-Campfires are one of the most important elements of a camp.
-Campfires provide warmth, light, and a means to cook food.
+Campfires are one of the most important elements of a campsite.
+Campfires provide warmth, light, and a means to cook food or roast marshmallows over your fire pit during your camping trip.
 They are also beneficial in helping to frighten off wild animals and repel insects with the smoke.

-Apart from knowing how to build a good campfire, everyone should be familiar with types of wood that are typically used and their qualities.
+Apart from knowing how to build a good campfire, everyone should be familiar with the best types of wood that are typically used and their qualities.

 - Beechwood: a heavy yet really good choice of wood

 - Black Cherry: an easy-to-handle type of wood

 - Ashwood: lightweight, yet steady and easy to split

 - Birch: a softwood that burns quickly and provides lots of heat